 In the world of scientific innovations, machine data is digital information created by the activities of computers, mobile phones, embedded systems and other networked devices.
-Today, machine data is frequently associated with Internet of Things and big data management technologies.
+Today, machine data is frequently associated with Internet of Things, machine data analytics, and big data management technologies.
 The typical examples of machine data are application, server and business process logs, call detail records and sensor data.

-How the companies can obtain insights on business activities and operations via machine data?
+How the companies can obtain insights on business activities and operations via machine data analytics?

 Many large industrial manufacturers are already analyzing machine data on the performance of field equipment in near-real-time, together with historical performance data, to better understand service problems and to try to predict equipment maintenance issues before machines break down.
 Other typical examples of applications include setups for monitoring oil and gas pipelines, natural disaster warning systems based on feeds from marine sensors, forecasting systems that take data from satellites and weather stations to help predict weather in small geographic areas, etc.